dr-mushtaq/job-search-organizer/README.md

 </h1>

 <p align="center">
-    <strong>🏆&nbsp; A ranked list of awesome AI tools.
+    <strong>🏆&nbsp; A ranked list of awesome Job Websites.
 Updated weekly.</strong>
 </p>

-This curated list highlights some of the most impactful and user-friendly AI tools available today—categorized by use case, such as chatbots, research, writing, video, image tools, web dev, and more.
-Whether you're a developer, researcher, or creative professional, these tools can boost your productivity and innovation.
+This curated list showcases some of the best and most reliable job websites—categorized by job type, industry, and location.
+Whether you're a fresh graduate, experienced professional, or freelancer, these platforms can help you find the right opportunities faster.

-If you’d like to suggest a tool or contribute to this directory, feel free to reach out or submit ideas via
+If you’d like to suggest a job site or contribute to this directory, feel free to reach out or submit ideas via pull request.

 ## 🤝 Contributing